DannyArends/CTLmapping/doc/joss/2016/paper.md

 R/qtl are that CTL users can use any input formats supported by R/qtl, and additionally have access to all plot and helper functions provided by R/qtl.

-Results from CTL mapping can be visualized by several plotting routines provided by the package, however results can also be exported to external tools (such as cytoscape) for visualization.
+To increase the reach of our method, we have integrated CTL into GeneNetwork (GN) a free and open source (FOSS) framework for web-based genetics that can be deployed anywhere [@Sloan:2016].
+This allows results from CTL mapping to be interactively explored using a web interface provided by GN.
+Additionally results from CTL mapping can be visualized by plotting routines provided by the R package, however results can also be exported to external tools (such as cytoscape) for visualization.

 # Example datasets